-Troy Innovation Garage offers members access to a service-oriented, hyper-charged coworking ecosystem featuring open work spaces bustling with energy, private office suites, group meeting and conference rooms.
-We serve the Capital Region’s creative class, including startup companies and organizations, solopreneurs, and remote workers in a fully renovated building in Downtown Troy, NY close to restaurants, shops and the waterfront.
+Troy Innovation Garage offers members access to a hospitality-oriented, hyper-charged coworking ecosystem featuring open work spaces bustling with energy, private office suites, group meeting and conference rooms.
+We serve the Capital Region’s creative class, including startup companies and organizations, solopreneurs, and remote workers in our meticulously renovated building in Downtown Troy, NY close to restaurants, shops and the waterfront.

-Troy Innovation Garage occupies 14,000 square feet of incredibly designed space and occupies the entire building located close to all that is happening in and around Troy.
+Troy Innovation Garage occupies 14,000 square feet of incredibly designed space.
 Software engineers, web designers, graphic artists, marketers, engineers, and a mix of professionals call Troy Innovation Garage home.
-The space has been meticulously designed and furnished to meet every need of busy creatives.
+The space has been furnished to meet every need of busy creatives and innovators.

 Troy Innovation Garage is a key sponsor of the Alliance for the Creative Economy (ACE), NYS Economic Development Council and a member of Innovate518, organizations dedicated to growing opportunities for the creative class and improving our region’s startup culture.

 Troy Innovation Garage has become a platform for members to connect to business opportunities of all kind – from new clients to mentorship to venture funding.

 Members have access to weekly programs and events ranging from peer leadership to professional development to social functions.
 We attract a high quality of speakers and presenters, with many opportunities for business networking.